inmar/twine.js/README.md

 #### Request
 A Request is the twine representation of a built [Request Template](#Request-Template) and is the terminal at which the request can have final options and modifiers attached before twine executes the entire pipeline to contact the service defined by the [Resource Service](#Resource-Service)

-### Components
-Components are modules or plugins that modify or add functionality to the pipeline when they are added to it.
-Components can be written by consumers of twine to augment pipelines in ways not already included in the library.

 ## Usage
 ```js